lucia-auth/lucia/documentation-v2/content/main/basics/sessions.md

 	});
 } catch (e) {
 	if (e instanceof LuciaError && e.message === `AUTH_INVALID_USER_ID`) {
-		// invalid session
+		// invalid user id
-		deleteSessionCookie();
 	}
 	// provided session attributes violates database rules (e.g. unique constraint)
-	// unexpected database errors
+	// or unexpected database errors
 }
 ```

 ### Session attributes errors

-If the session attributes provided violates a database rule (such a unique contraint), Lucia will throw the database/driver/ORM error instead of a regular `LuciaError`.
+If the session attributes provided violates a database rule (such a unique constraint), Lucia will throw the database/driver/ORM error instead of a regular `LuciaError`.
 For example, if you're using Prisma, Lucia will throw a Prisma error.

 ## Session cookies